viters/docs/cloud/glossary.md

 ## Nodes

-Directus Cloud provides you with options for configuring processing power of your Node as well as the number of Nodes your Project runs on.
+When you configure a project on Directus Cloud, you get to choose processing power of its Nodes as well as the number of Nodes it runs on.
 You can configure and reconfigure Nodes to meet traffic needs at any scale.

 In general, there are two approaches to scale performance: vertical-scaling and horizontal-scaling.
 Vertical-scaling refers to the use of improved hardware _(e.g. better CPUs and more RAM)_ to scale up.
 In Directus Cloud, configuring the Node Type will provide vertical-scaling.
 Horizontal-scaling refers to increasing the number of Nodes to scale up.
-In Directus Cloud, adding more Active and Standby Nodes will provide horizontal-scaling.
+In Directus Cloud, adding more Reserved Nodes will provide horizontal-scaling.

 ### Node Types